GSA/challenges-and-prizes/_all-challenges/1194-nswc-crane-aisum-prize-challenge.md

   The Statement of Acknowledgement was uploaded to special notice N0016421SNB14 via Amendment 0003 on [https://beta.sam.gov](https://beta.sam.gov/).
 A direct link to this posting can be found [here](https://beta.sam.gov/opp/eee3ff94590e4bdf963823bff8752f91/view).
 ---
 ### Description

+Two (2) participants have decided to withdraw from Phase II of the Artificial Intelligence for Small Unit Maneuver (AISUM) Prize Challenge.
+The participant names are listed below in alphabetical order:

+1. Exyn Technologies
+2. Shield AI, Inc.

+The government is continuing into Phase II with the remaining eight (8) selected participants from Phase I.

 Ten (10) participants were selected to participate in Phase II – Virtual Vignettes for the Artificial Intelligence for Small Unit Maneuver (AISUM) Prize Challenge.
 Participant names are listed below in alphabetical order: